New York Fed targeted by Senate Banking committee

 “The goal is to do one package covering all areas,” the Senate Banking aide said, referring to Fed reform, regulatory relief and related issues the committee takes up in the coming weeks.
 The committee hopes to have a combined bill by April, the aide said.

-(This version of the story corrects paragraph 13 to show Beacon Policy Advisors is a research and not a lobbying firm.)
+(Corrects paragraph 13 to show Beacon Policy Advisors is a research and not a lobbying firm)